vmware/pyvmomi/docs/vim/TaskHistoryCollector.rst

 Attributes
 ----------
-    latestPage ([`vim.TaskInfo`_]):
+    latestPage ([`vim.TaskInfo <vim/TaskInfo.rst>`_]):
        The items in the 'viewable latest page'.
-As new tasks that match the collector's `TaskFilterSpec`_ are created, they are added to this page, and the oldest tasks are removed from the collector to keep the size of the page to that allowed by `SetCollectorPageSize`_ .The "oldest task" is the one with the oldest creation time.
+As new tasks that match the collector's `TaskFilterSpec <vim/TaskFilterSpec.rst>`_ are created, they are added to this page, and the oldest tasks are removed from the collector to keep the size of the page to that allowed by `SetCollectorPageSize <vim/HistoryCollector.rst#setLatestPageSize>`_ .The "oldest task" is the one with the oldest creation time.
 The tasks in the returned page are unordered.

 Methods